 Additional Curriculums and Sessions

-Additional Therapy and Specialist Curriculum
+Additional Therapy and Sensory Curriculum

 Some pupils require additional therapy input and this may be carried out by class staff or visiting professionals.
 In some classes the timetable reflects the need for pupils to have a longer period of time for sessions.
 National Curriculum subjects are grouped together under Prime and Specific areas and also under focused learning of Social Relationships and Emotional Development, Communication, Conceptual Development, Sensory Responses, Understanding Time and Place, Orientation, Movement and Mobility.
 Responses to routines and change, and 'ownership of learning'.
 This curriculum is designed to incorporate MOVE which is a programme followed by class staff, Physiotherapy and Occupational Therapy to enable increasing independence and opportunities for movement throughout the school day.